 - Prioritise the backlog (shown under sprints on the board) — Create issues for your backlog, rank and estimate them, and drag-and-drop to add them to a sprint.

 Right-click selected issues to add them to a sprint, send them to the top/bottom of the backlog, export them to Excel, view them in the JIRA Issue Navigator, or perform Bulk Operations.

 - Estimate Stories — You can use the 'J' and 'K' keys to move through issues in the backlog and get details on the right-hand side of the screen.
 Plug in your estimates or story points as you go.

 Note that, by default, the Story Points field is only available to issues of type 'Story' or 'Epic' — you can change this as described in JIRA Agile - JIRA Configuration.

-- Create Sub-Tasks — To break a story (issue) down into implementable chunks, go to the sub-task section (click the sub-tasks icon) to view and create sub-tasks.
+- Create Sub-Tasks — To break a story (issue) down into implementable chunks, go to the sub-task section (click the sub-tasks icon within the story that you'd like to have a sub-task) to view and create sub-tasks.

 - Organise via Epics — Group related stories into an epic.
 Click EPICS to view the Epics panel, where you can create epics, drag-and-drop issues into epics, and filter by epics.

 - Identify the workload for specialists — The avatars for users (specialists) who have work assigned to them in a sprint are shown at the top of a sprint.
 Click to view the sprint workload for assignees.

 - Plan Versions — Assign issues to upcoming versions.
 Click VERSIONS to view the Versions panel, where you can create and edit versions, assign issues to versions via drag-and-drop, and filter by versions.